mjoshua97241/space-code-copilot/memory-bank/progress.md

 ## Current Status

 Foundation is working.
-FastAPI app is set up and running.
-Ready to implement domain models and business logic.
+Domain models are complete.
+Ready to implement CSV loaders and business logic.

 ## What Works